jarusll/the-logs/index.md

 I am going to deep dry clean my keyboard today.

+Github copilot is a boon.
+I like pure functions & it just gives me exactly what I ask for.

 # 2022-04-27

 If it compiles, it works.
 Am I right? - *Some rust programmer*